Zacharahman/GLIF/README.md

 1. Download Repository to local machine
 2. Open folder in MatLab or Octave editor
 3. Open `testGLIF.m` and run
-4. Enter the number of neurons when prompted
+4. Enter desired length of network (number of neurons) when prompted
 5. Analyze Figures